-You must submit your claim to us within 12 months of the date you received the service, item, or drug.
+You must submit your claim to us within 12 months for medical services or items or 3 years for prescription drugs of the date you received the service, item, or drug.

 Contact Customer Service if you have any questions (phone numbers are printed on the back cover of this booklet).
 If you don't know what you should have paid, or you receive bills and you don't know what to do about those bills, we can help.
 You can also call if you want to give us more information about a request for payment you have already sent to us.